BryanHogan/bryanhogan-blog-content/drafts/obsidian-academic.md

   - productivity
 ---

 Should you use Obsidian for academic writing?
-My experience and why I would recommend against it.

 I recently finished my bachelor thesis.
 I've been using Obsidian for multiple years now, all my blog posts are written in Obsidian, and I do a lot more in Obsidian.
 Writing content in markdown is fast and comfortable.
 So I thought, why not write my bachelor thesis in Markdown with Obsidian as well?